neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 **Optional** You can define a list of TCP tunnels for the job.

-Each port forward entry is a string with a `<LOCAL_PORT>:<REMOTE_PORT>` format.
+Each port forward entry is a string of a `<LOCAL_PORT>:<REMOTE_PORT>` format.

-When the job starts, all enumerated _remote ports_ on the job's side are bound with the developer's box and are available under the corresponding _local port_ numbers.
+When the job starts, all enumerated _remote ports_ on the job's side are bound to the developer's box and are available under the corresponding _local port_ numbers.

-You can use this feature, for example, for remote debugging or accessing a database running in the job.
+You can use this feature for remote debugging, accessing a database running in the job, etc.

 **Example:**